 - The freeways in Los Angeles are often referred to by name, rather than number.
 On news traffic reports, and when someone gives you directions, they might refer to a freeway by its name.
 This link contains a list of names of freeways in Los Angeles.

 - Bus Transportation between Los Angeles and various destinations throughout the United States.

 - (Experience LA) - Maps and sightseeing information along various public transportation routes in Los Angeles.
 Experience LA is a public service provided by the Los Angeles County Metropolitan Transportation Authority (Metro) and a group of other private and public partners.

 - Los Angeles has the second largest public transportation agency in the nation that operates more than 1,500 buses.
 We also have a subway system that can take you from Downtown Los Angeles to Hollywood in about 15 minutes!
 Los Angeles County Metropolitan Transportation Authority (Metro) operates the public buses and commuter trains within Los Angeles.
-Their website has extensive schedule information, trip planners, how to get to some of the famous tourist attractions, much more.
+Their website (metro.net) has extensive schedule information, trip planners, how to get to some of the famous tourist attractions, much more.

-How to use the Metro Trip Planner on MTA's website:
+How to use the Metro Trip Planner on Metro's website: